ajcvickers/ajcvickers.github.io/_posts/2012-03-26-code-first-data-annotations-on-non-public-properties.md

 So in the example above just putting MaxLength on the property did not cause Code First to map it.
 However, once the property was mapped using the fluent API then Code First read the data annotation and set the maximum length for the property to 8.

 I understand that this is kind of confusing, especially when you read that Code First now supports data annotations on non-public properties without any clear explanation of what that means.
-We’re not sure yet how to make this less confusing, but we’re thinking about it.
+We're not sure yet how to make this less confusing, but we're thinking about it.
 <h3>Restrictions on mapping to non-public members</h3>
 I said at the top of the post that there were a few restrictions on mapping to non-public properties.
 Those restrictions fall into three categories:
 <ul>